groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 2.2.16 (2020-06-17) =
+* ADDED Custom headers support to the email editor.
+* TWEAKED Contact API to support limits,

 = 2.2.15.1 (2020-06-16) =
 * HOT FIX Cancelled broadcasts are not moved out of the event queue.
 * HOT FIX Contact marketability is not checked while scheduling the broadcast for non transactional emails.